7 Email Automation Campaign Workflows & How to Create Them

 Make sure to mention a time frame so that they don’t have the option of deferring it.
 You can also ask for the customer’s feedback as to what went wrong and use those insights to improve your offering.
 Here’s an example from WeddingWire for reference:

-Step 4: Unsubscribe users if they haven’t responded and make sure to inform them about the same.
+Step 4: Unsubscribe customers if they haven’t responded, and inform them about the same.

 Primary Trigger: Key Milestones/Occasions